PSU-SuperDARN-OPS/superDarnJson/README.md

 **Davitpy Files that need to be modified**
 Files that need to be copied to the davitpy library located in the python section of your machine

--plotUtils.py --davitpy/pydarn/plotting/
+-plotUtils.py --davitpy/pydarn/utils/

 -radDataTypes --davitpy/pydarn/sdio/

 -mapOverlay   --davitpy/utils/

-The file radarPos.py needs to be copied into davitpy in the same folder as plotUtils.py
+The file radarPos.py needs to be copied into davitpy in davitpy/pydarn/plotting/

 **First:**